 In sales, it is often called asking for the sale, but as an applicant, please do not go there.

-The interviewer will likely be interviewing other candidates and reflecting upon the interview, so asking for a job offer would not be appropriate.
+The interviewer will most likely be interviewing other candidates and reflecting upon the interview, so asking for a job offer would not be appropriate.

-You could ask if there might be any any other relevant questions they would like to ask.
+You could ask the interviewer if there might be any any other relevant questions they would like to ask.
 Alternatively, you could also ask the interviewer what the next steps are from their end.
 Again, the closing is not where the game is played; it is like shaking hands over the net after the tennis game.

 The game was played in phases 2 and 3 (pain identification and how you can fix this pain).
 This is the time of a polite exit with a "call to action" ( a CTA in sales speak).
 What is the next step?
 The answer is to let the interviewer lead on this one.

 We can talk about how to create urgency.
 If you ask what is the next step, you are indicating your interest in the role.
 If you have had positive responses from other interviews, you could say that while you have had some positive responses for other roles you have recently applied for, you really like this opportunity.
 You have hinted at competition and if they are interested, they need to move with some speed.
 This is is all you need to do.